 Types of Corneal Implants and Inlays

-Though no corneal implants or inlays have yet been approved by the FDA for use in the United States, a number of companies are conducting clinical trials of their devices.
+KAMRA inlays are the only FDA approved option available in the U.S., though there are a number of companies are conducting clinical trials of their devices.

 The opaque AcuFocus inlay has an outer diameter of 3.8 mm and a small circular opening in the center that is 1.6 mm in diameter.
 This small aperture increases depth of focus and theoretically can improve near vision to a degree equivalent to a moderately strong bifocal lens.

 A potential advantage of the AcuFocus inlay is that it appears to preserve good distance vision while improving near vision.

 In an ongoing European study, 57 patients who underwent the AcuFocus implantation procedure and completed a 12-month follow-up attained the equivalent of 20/20 near vision without reading glasses and also achieved a mean uncorrected distance vision of 20/20 in the treated eye.

 Though the AcuFocus inlay is opaque, it is virtually undetectable, even in blue eyes, according to one investigator.
 The device is made of a lightweight biocompatible material and has 8,400 laser-etched microscopic openings to allow nutrients to pass through the device and preserve cornea health.